EMO BON

 EMO BON’s SOPs

-To help researchers deliver high-quality data, EMBRC has created Standard Operating Procedures for observatories taking part in EMO BON and shared a Handbook.
+To help researchers deliver high-quality data, EMBRC has created Standard Operating Procedures (SOPs) for observatories taking part in EMO BON and shared a Handbook.
 All procedures and guidelines are openly available to the wider scientific community.

-EMO BON’s DATA MANAGEMENT PLAN
+EMO BON’s DATA MANAGEMENT PLAN (DMP)

 EMBRC helps to generate robust data to foster scientific excellence and has created the EMO BON’s Data Management Plan (DMP) to centrally manage its data throughout the entire data lifecycle.